 What does that look like now?

 Now the project is an integral part of SCM's work.
 We encourage students to get involved with campaigns to gain experience of challenging injustice directly, as well as to engage in theological reflection to ground all our work in the teachings of our faith.
-We provide resources for students to learn more about theology and justice issues, including an SCM Book Club.
+We provide resources for students to learn more about theology and justice issues, including Movement magazine and the SCM podcast.
 And we provide workshops and training on Bonhoeffer, justice, campaigning, faith reflection, and more.

 How can I find out more?

-Explore some of the other sections of our Faith in Action page, or get in touch with our Faith in Action Project Worker, Emma Temple, by email.
+Explore the other sections of our Faith in Action page, or get in touch with our Faith in Action Project Workers, Alana Romagnoli and Lizzy Norman-Sargent